Australia in World War I: Australian Military Forces on home service

 Although the main focus of Australia's military during World War I was overseas in Europe and the Middle East, there was still a necessity to maintain troops in Australia on home service to carry out essential tasks.
 As the AIF was otherwise engaged these duties out of necessity fell to the soldiers of the militia and a few regular soldiers.
 In the early stages of mobilisation several militia infantry battalions were called out to carry out guard duties upon infrastructure that was considered important to the war effort, such as munitions factories, communications facilities, ammunition dumps and transportation centres.
 500 men from the Kennedy Regiment were sent to Thursday Island from Townsville to garrison the island in response to a possible threat from German forces in the Pacific.
 Militia troops were also used to establish and guard internment camps and garrison artillery and engineer units from the militia were also mobilised to assist the regular units that were manning coastal defences.

 A six-inch gun at Fort Nepean in August 1914.
-This gun fired Australia's first shot of the war when the German merchant ship attempted to escape from Port Philip Bay on 5 August 1914.
+This gun fired Australia's first shot of the war when the German merchant ship attempted to escape from Port Phillip Bay on 5 August 1914.

 By the end of 1914 the naval situation in the Pacific had eased to a large extent due to the sinking of the Emden, and it was decided that there was no longer a need to maintain guards on many of the less important facilities, and instead it was decided to concentrate the home defence network upon maintaining the coastal defences and on guarding ships while they were in port.
 In the larger seaports these precautions required the commitment of considerable resources, requiring several hundred men to provide security.
 The requirement for the militia to undertake these duties was eased when a special corps was raised from men that had been rejected for service with the AIF, to which a corps of garrison military police that had served in the AIF was added later.